|NALCs Compensation Department

 NALC's Compensation Department provides information on the Federal Employees' Compensation Act (FECA) and its administration by the U.S. Department of Labor's Office of Workers' Compensation Programs (OWCP), assists national business agents and through them branch officers who represent members before OWCP and/or the Postal Service on FECA issues, and provides direct representation to those members who appeal the Employees' Compensation Appeals Board.

-Department head Coby Jones is unable to respond to inquiries from individual letter carriers except those with ECAB appeals.
+The Compensation Department is unable to respond to inquiries from individual letter carriers except those with ECAB appeals.
 NALC members with questions about workers' compensation must contact their NALC National Business Agents.

 Major ECAB decision on OIG surveillance video